karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 12 (2.9) - Interfaces and Politics.md

 - Artifacts may be inherently political (like solar or nuclear energy) OR
 - they are build to carry out certain political motives (like automating a factory to bust a union)

+## Negative Change by desingn
+builiding a low arch in the entry roads to prevent the poor ppl to come in there in bus.

+## Positive Change by design
+Positive social interaction in facebook (like, love, haha)

 ## Change By Happenstance

-While people could intentionally create a positive or negative design, this could happen unintentionally as well for positive (the bicycle giving women freedom to travel independently) and negative (internet access) cases.
+While people could intentionally create a positive or negative design, this could happen unintentionally as well for positive (the bicycle giving women freedom to travel independently) and negative (internet access across cities-  rich vs. poor) cases.

 ## Value-sensitive Design